HzaCode/DP2_BeginnersGuide/docs/source/Simplifying Data Extraction with Jexter VIII.md

 - **must_match**: Ensures only data that meets specific criteria is included in the final results during the data row extraction phase.
 - **prefix** and **postfix**: Used to add formatting content before or after the final extracted text, such as adding a domain prefix to links or appending parameter suffixes.

-Below, we will demonstrate how to employ Jextor's various functions in a sequential and layered manner to achieve precise and clean data extraction results.
+Below, we will demonstrate how to employ Jexter's various functions in a sequential and layered manner to achieve precise and clean data extraction results.

 #### HTML Source Example